 Ignoring data transfer costs

-With small batches, the time spent moving data between CPU and GPU can erase the entire expected gain.
+On small batches, moving data between CPU and GPU can erase the entire expected gain — count the speedup together with the copy cost, not on its own.

 Looking only at host-level metrics